RexKramerXV/EDMultiCMDR/README.md

 - Run the script; if no credentials exist you will be prompted to add Windows accounts credentials and required launch properties.
 - Captured fields: `username`, `password` (encrypted), `client` (`steam` or `frontier`), optional Frontier `profile`, and optional `launcherPath` when the launcher is not in its default location.
 - You must provide the Windows user names and passwords of the accounts (local or Microsoft accounts).
-Windows account's user names and passwords are stored in the same way MinEDLauncher stores your Steam, Frontier and Epic passwords.
+Windows account user names and passwords are stored in the same way MinEDLauncher stores your Steam, Frontier and Epic passwords.
 Pick your poison, and see [notes on security below](#notes-and-security-considerations).
 - Credentials are stored at `%LOCALAPPDATA%\EDMultiCMDR\credentials.json` using DPAPI, so they can only be decrypted by the same Windows user on the same machine.
 - Use `-EditCredentials` to add or update entries later.
 Delete the credentials file to start fresh if needed.